vipulnaik/diet-exercise-health/best-practices/best-practices-around-anal-irritation.md

 around hard foods when it comes to anal irritation, when I am feeling fine (i.e., from a primary prevention perspective).

+### Meal quantity control

+Having more food in my GI tract can increase some of the stress on the anus, not just during bowel movement, but even otherwise, which can exacerbate the risk of anal swelling.
+See [best practices around meal quantity](best-practices-around-meal-quantity.md).

 ## Best practices around stopping the irritation in its tracks

 ### Responding to an itching or burning sensation (no bleeding and no significant swelling yet)